 In addition to my ministry, which dominates my time, I have a passion for music and as well as supporting Church music, sing in a small secular choir, Cameo.
 However, I am never happier than when I am out and about in the parishes meeting people and sharing the joys of my Christian ministry.

-Steve is a curate with the Totnes Ministry Team, and lives in Marldon Vicarage (1 Love Lane, Close, Marldon).
+Steve is a minister with the Totnes Ministry Team, and lives in Marldon Vicarage (1 Love Lane, Close, Marldon).
 Many of the youth events take place, or start or finish at his house.
 He is married to Denise and they have two adult children, Katie and Charlie.
 Steve has been a Royal Marine, a police officer, a barrister and a Baptist minister.
 Steve lived and worked as a Baptist minister in the USA for ten and a half years before joining the Church of England.
 He has been involved with youth ministry for the last ten years.

 We warmly invite you to worship with us, and aim to create a relaxed atmosphere at our services.
 We welcome children at our services and for the younger ones we have a lovely space at the back of the church with toys, books and colouring activities where they can play if they wish.
 Older children are of course very welcome to join the Junior Church – please see their section for more info.
 We intend for our church and service to be accessible for all so if there is anything you need assistance with please speak to one of our Churchwardens.